SzymonJak982/Youtube-Summarizer/README.md

 <img src="https://github.com/SzymonJak982/Youtube-Summarizer/blob/main/logo.png?raw=true" alt="Project Logo" width="200" height="200" title="Project Logo">

-The YouTube Summarizer App provides detailed, college-like notes for YouTube videos.
+The YouTube Summarizer App is a simple Python app providing detailed, college-like notes for YouTube videos.
 It's ideal for students, researchers, or anyone looking to extract concise, informative summaries from educational videos.
-The app runs locally using Streamlit and is equipped with Docker support for easy deployment.
+The app runs locally using FastAPI for backend and Streamlit for user interface.
+It is also equipped with Docker support for easy deployment.

 ## Features

 - **Video Summarization**: Converts YouTube transcript into detailed text notes using GPT model.
+- **Saving summaries**- Utilizes SQLAlchemy for efficient data storage.
 - **Streamlit Interface**: User-friendly web interface for easy operation.
 - **Docker Integration**: Supports Docker for straightforward setup.